Is the state of Arizona charging you with online solicitation of a minor?

 What is Online Solicitation of a Minor in Arizona?

 But online solicitation of a minor doesn’t always involve child pornography.
-Even asking for explicit images of a minor is illegal under Arizona’s sexual exploitation laws.
-Arizona labels online solicitation of a minor as “luring a minor for sexual exploitation”.
+Even asking for explicit images of a minor or sexting in Arizona is illegal under the state’s sexual exploitation laws.
+Arizona labels online solicitation of a minor as “luring a minor for sexual exploitation.”